KCcooldude11/Startup/SimonDB/README.md

-# simon-javascript
+# simon-db

-This deliverable demonstrates the use of basic JavaScript for interactivity.
+This deliverable demonstrates using a database service, MongoDB, to persistently save data.